Multimedia terminal mobile: The project in brief

 The MTM team introduced the wireless transmission for MTM in 1999, right when the new UMTS technology came out.
-Although there weren't worldwide network infrastructures yet (they were expected to be available not before year 2002) the MTM team used the 802.11 connection to verify the operation with the server of CHILI (www.chili-radiology.com/de/).
+Although there weren't worldwide network infrastructures yet (they were expected to be available not before year 2002) the MTM team used the 802.11 connection to verify the operation with the server of CHILI.
 CHILI developed a new generation of teleradiology software, where it is possible to see the three-dimensional CT scan and do remote diagnostics to the patient at once.

 Many other services and applications have been studied using the MTM.
 Only some of these applications and services have been so far developed on other technologies such as Smartphones.
 Although many large companies had worked years before to develop advanced mobile phone and PDA devices [see Nokia 9000 Communicator], none has reached MTM for integration between telephony, video, computer and broadband transmission.
 The new communication, audio and visual, set the background for a vast array of possible services, of interest to both professional and personal use.